simonmongey/Mongey_Pilossoph_Weinberg/README.md

 3. Type `make` and hit `enter` to excute the code from top to bottom.
 The `Makefile` will execute all the `stata` and `shell` scripts.

 Note:
-- After running `make' for the first time, any subsequent changes *will not* run the whole code again from top to bottom, but only the parts of the codes that have changes and their dependencies.
+- After running `make` for the first time, any subsequent changes *will not* run the whole code again from top to bottom, but only the parts of the codes that have changes and their dependencies.
 - For example, if after running `make' for the first time you wish to change sample selection in the CPS and PSID from individuals aged 25-65 to individuals aged 20-65, you could change that line of code in `/unemployment_figures/unemp_figs.do`, run `make` again and only the code from this change onwards would be ran.

 ### Alternative way to run code